GEOS-ESM/geosongpu-ci/README.md

 # Software Modernization Team: The Code Nebulae

 This is the team sandbox repository, storing early PoC, relevant benchmark data, staging `ci` workflows, etc.
-Shortname for the packge is `tcn`.
+Shortname for the package is `tcn`.

 🚧 This is a staging/PoC area for code, inherently every code here is unstable. 🚧